This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 Instructions

-- De-glaze the pan - Add beer.
-If gluten or alcohol is an issue, chicken, seafood, or vegetable broth/stock is a great substitute.
-Cover and simmer until vegetables are tender (not mushy!) - about 5 minutes.
+- Add beer.
+Cover and simmer until vegetables are tender (not mushy!) – about 5 minutes.
 Season with salt and pepper!

-- Sear the scallops - Keep this 1 pan, and remove the beer-cooked vegetables and wipe the pan.
-OR 2.
-Sear the scallops in a second pan, reducing heat to a very low simmer.
-Prepare the scallops.
+- Prepare the scallops.
 Add a drizzle of oil to the pan over fairly high heat.
 Do NOT crowd the pan!
 Turn when well-caramelized and cook the other side.
 Set aside.

-- Serve - Re-heat the vegetable and beer mixture if you've removed from the heat.
-Divide the vegetable and beer mixture between 2 shallow bowls.
+- Divide the vegetable and beer mixture between 2 shallow bowls.
 Top with half the seared scallops.
 Garnish with fresh chopped cilantro.
 Enjoy!

 What an exciting scallop dish!
 Bobby is headed to Costco next week and he always picks up a couple of pounds of sea scallops.
 They are so good seared, but I've never served them with chorizo and have made anything like what you've made here.
 Looks delicious!
 Pinned!